-- Business Transcriptions: Nowadays, maintaining minutes of a board meeting, interviews, important discussions at work are all transcribed before storage since it doesn’t consume physical space and can be recalled anytime.
+- Business Transcriptions: Nowadays, maintaining minutes of the board meeting, interviews, and important discussions at work are all transcribed before storage since it doesn’t consume physical space and can be recalled anytime.

 - Focus Group Transcriptions: Various companies specialize in focus group transcriptions to get vital inputs for businesses.
 They transcribe talks among the focus group for various purposes that are necessary for businesses or communities.

 - Legal Transcriptions: These deal with law and court proceedings and are highly specialized transcriptions that require special skills.
-Legal transcriptions means transcribing talks between attorneys and clients, court proceedings and other legal stuff.
+Legal transcriptions mean transcribing talks between attorneys and clients, court proceedings, and other legal stuff.

 - Medical Transcription: The medical and healthcare sector are the largest consumers of transcriptions.
-Medical transcriptions cover a lot of things such as discussions between a patient and physician, consultation among doctors, chatter between Emergency Medical Services and hospital, talks among a medical team during surgery and others.
+Medical transcriptions cover a lot of things, such as discussions between a patient and physician, consultation among doctors, chatter between Emergency Medical Services and hospitals, talks among a medical team during surgery, and others.

 - Technical Transcriptions: Includes transcribing discussions between engineers and technical experts on projects and designs.
 Technical transcriptions are also a very highly specialized field.

-- General Transcriptions: Covers almost anything, from transcribing any audio or video file and making short, concise transcripts for a variety of purposes.
+- General Transcriptions: This covers almost anything, from transcribing any audio or video file and making short, concise transcripts for a variety of purposes.
 Often, general transcription also involves data entry since the work is very simple.